-- You should speak to the head teacher at your preferred school, your early years provider, and any other professionals involved, and then complete and return the appropriate request from which can be found on our website: www.warwickshire.gov.uk/admissions - You must also complete an application for your child to start school at the point which is relevant to their age, and abide by all relevant deadlines associated with that process.
+- You should complete and return the appropriate request form which can be found on our website: www.warwickshire.gov.uk/admissions - You must also complete an application for your child to start school at the point which is relevant to their age, and abide by all relevant deadlines associated with that process.
 This is to ensure that your child is still offered a school place if your request for deferred entry is not agreed.